-33. In the case of any boarding and inspection of a fishing vessel in which the Authorised Inspectors note an activity or condition that would constitute a serious violation, as defined in Article 1(n) of the Convention and paragraph 38 of this measure, the Authorities of the Inspection Vessels shall be required to immediately notify the Authorities of the Fishing Vessel, directly as well as through the Secretariat.
+29. In the case of any boarding and inspection of a fishing vessel in which the Authorised Inspectors note an activity or condition that would constitute a serious violation, as defined in Article 1(n) of the Convention and paragraph 33 of this measure, the Authorities of the Inspection Vessels shall be required to immediately notify the Authorities of the Fishing Vessel, directly as well as through the Secretariat.

-33bis.
-Upon receipt of a notification pursuant to paragraph 33, the Authorities of the Fishing Vessel shall make best efforts to respond without delay and in any case no later than within 3 (three) full working days.

-34. Upon receipt of a notification under paragraph 33, the Authorities of the Fishing Vessels shall as soon as possible:
+30. Upon receipt of a notification under paragraph 29, the Authorities of the Fishing Vessels shall without delay:

-a. investigate and, if the evidence warrants, take enforcement action against the fishing vessel in question and so notify the Authorities of the Inspection Vessel, as well as the Commission; or
+a. investigate and, if the evidence warrants, take enforcement action against the fishing vessel in question and so notify the Authorities of the Inspection Vessel, as well as the Secretariat; or

-b. authorise the Authorities of the Inspection Vessel to undertake the investigation of the alleged serious violation and so notify the Commission.
+b. authorise the Authorities of the Inspection Vessel to undertake the investigation of the alleged serious violation and so notify the Secretariat.

-35. In the case of 34(a) above, the Authorities of the Inspection Vessel shall be required to provide, as soon as practicable, the specific evidence collected by the Authorised Inspectors to the Authorities of the Fishing Vessel.
+31. In the case of 30(a) above, the Authorities of the Inspection Vessel shall be required to provide, as soon as practicable, the specific evidence collected by the Authorised Inspectors to the Authorities of the Fishing Vessel.